 The School of Engineering Technology offers a program leading to the Master of Science in Workforce Training and Development.
 The program emphasizes both the research and theory framework as well as the practical application of workforce learning and performance.
-Students learn how to define and design training and non-instructional interventions that can improve performance at the worker, the work process, and the organizational levels.
+The goal of the Workforce Training and Development master's program is to prepare students to improve human performance, balance individual and organizational needs, build knowledge capital within the organization, and improve on investment return.
+Students learn to think strategically to design and develop interventions that will positively impact workplace learning and performance.
 This program is designed to expand instructional opportunities beyond traditional boundaries.
 In addition to the traditional delivery of on-campus classes, some classes for this program are offered in a flexible format such as short courses, online courses, project-based courses, and coursework that combines electronic and campus-based delivery.